MicrosoftDocs/VBA-Docs/api/Word.Application.WindowBeforeDoubleClick.md

 _expression_. `Private Sub object_WindowBeforeDoubleClick`( `_ByVal Sel As Selection_` , `_Cancel As Boolean_` )

 _expression_ A variable that represents an '[Application](Word.Application.md)' object that has been declared with events in a class module.
-For more information about using events with the **Application** object, see [Using Events with the Application Object](../word/Concepts/Objects-Properties-Methods/using-events-with-the-application-object-word.md).
+For more information about using events with the **Application** object, see [Using events with the Application object](../word/Concepts/Objects-Properties-Methods/using-events-with-the-application-object-word.md).

 ## Parameters